withmartian/deimos-router/docs/source/user-guide.rst

 - Simple rules (TaskRule, MessageLengthRule, CodeRule) are very fast
 - Rule chains are evaluated sequentially, so shorter chains are faster
 - Consider caching strategies for expensive rule evaluations
+- Logging adds minimal overhead and is designed to not impact performance
+- Log files are written asynchronously and won't block API requests